THE BEST VEGAN FOOD IN LONDON (15 AMAZING RESTAURANTS)

 Half vegan creperie and cafe, half zero-waste store, Pipoca seems to be quite the gem in Little Portugal.
 Their galettes and crepes get awesome reviews, as does their next door shop which sells everything from bulk grains to eco-friendly home goods.

-Did I miss any of the best vegan food in London?
+Did I Miss Any of the Best Vegan Restaurants in London?